CrauxDEV/Discord-Bot-Tutorials-V12/README.md

 # Discord-Bot-Tutorials-V12/Replit.com
 In this tutorial I am going to teach u how to make a discord bot using discord.js in https://www.replit.com/signup.
-Basically you have to learn at least javascript variables.
+Basically you have to learn at least javascript variables. and u should have a idea what is commenting, anyway // is the comment prefix.......

 So let's get started.